-80 about Al-Rajhi Takaful.
-14 Company's Profile.
-10 mission vision values.
-16 Company's Strategy.
+about Ai-Rajni Takarui.
+Company's Profile.

+mission vision values.
+16 Company's Strategy

 12 Chairman's Statement.

+20 Significant Deve elopments

-20 Significant Developments Description of major types of activities, plans 36 Description of significant schemes, decisions
+30 Description of nactivities, plans of

+36 Description of sidecisions ignificant so chemes,

-38 --- Financial Outcomes.
+38 Financial Outcomes.
 40 Auditors' reservations on the annual financial statements.
 41 Geographical analysis of the revenues of the company and its subsidiaries outside the Kingdom of Saudi Arabia.
 42 Operating Results and fundamental differences.
-Accounting Standards applied to the financial statements.
-43 Subsidiaries and their main activities.
+43 Accounting Standards applied to the financial statements.
+44 Subsidiaries and their main activities.
 45 Number of the company's requests for the shareholders' register, the dates and reasons for those requests.
-Dividend Policy.
-46 49 Description of interest, and option, and subscription rights attributing to members of the Board, senior executives, their spouses and their minor children, in shares or debt instruments of the company or its subsidiaries 50 Description of any interest, contractual papers and subscription rights belonging to senior executives and their relatives in the company's shares or debt instruments.
-Description of any interest, contractual papers and subscription rights of the board members 51 and their relatives in the shares or debt instruments of the subsidiary.
-Description of any interest, contractual papers and subscription rights of senior executives 51 and their relatives in the shares or debt instruments of the subsidiary.
+46 Dividend Policy.
+49 Description of interest, and option, and subscription rights attributing to members of the Board, senior executives, their spouses and their minor children, in shares or debt instruments of the company or its subsidiaries 50 Description of any interest, contractual papers and subscription rights belonging to senior executives and their relatives in the company's shares or debt instruments.
+51 Description of any interest, contractual papers and subscription rights of the board members and their relatives in the shares or debt instruments of the subsidiary.
+51 Description of any interest, contractual papers and subscription rights of senior executives and their relatives in the shares or debt instruments of the subsidiary.
 52 A Brief on the Senior Executive Employees in the Company.

-Meetings of Board of Directors.
-56
+56 Meetings of Board of Directors.

 57 Contracts with the related Parties.

+66 Statutory Payments & Debts.

+67 Investments or reserves for the benefit of company employees.

+68 Declarations.

+70 Corporate Governance Regulation.

+71 Sanctions and Penalties.

+72 Company Announcements.

+74 A list of the dates of the general assemblies of shareholders held during the last fiscal

+year and the nar mes of the members of the board of directors attending these assemblies.

+75 Actions taken by the Board of Directors to inform its members - especially nonexecutives

+- of shareholders ' proposals and comments about the company and its performance.

+75 Audit Committee's recommendations that conflict with the decisions of the Board of

+Directors, or wh ich the Board refused to take into account regarding the appointment and dismissal of

+the company au ditor, determining his fees and evaluating its performance or appointing the internal

+auditor, the ratio onale for those recommendations, and the reasons for not taking them into account.

+76 Board of Directors.

-Statutory Payments & Debts.
-66 67 Investments or reserves for the benefit of company employees.
-Declarations.
-68 70 Corporate Governance Regulation.
-Sanctions and Penalties.
-71 Company Announcements.
-72 year and the names of the members of the board of directors attending these assemblies. - of shareholders' proposals and comments about the company and its performance.
-Board of Directors.
-76 78 board of directors is a member of its current and previous boards of directors or of its managers.
+78 Names of companies inside or outside the Kingdom of which a member of the company

+board of director s is a member of its current and previous boards of directors or of its managers.

 90 Board of Directors' Committees.

 92 Executive Committee.

 94 Investment Committee.

-Nomination and Remuneration Committee.
-96 98 Audit Committee.
+96 Nomination and Remuneration Committee.

+98 Audit Committee.

 100 Risk Management Committee.

+102 Sharia Board

+104 Details of Remuneration and Compensation for Board of Directors and Committees

-Sharia Board 102 104 Members and Five Top Executives.
-114 115 procedures.
-118 procedures.
-119 External Auditors.
-Conclusion
+Members and Fi ve Top Executives.

+114 Waiver of interests by shareholders, board members, or senior executives.

+115 Evaluation of the performance of the Board of Directors' members and its committees.

+116 Results of the annual review of the effectiveness of the company's internal control

+procedures.

+118 The Audit Committee's opinion on the adequacy of the company's internal control

+procedures.